great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';

-Use the information provided here to connect to Source Data stored on SQL databases.
-Great Expectations (GX) uses SQLAlchemy to connect to SQL Source Data, and most of the SQL dialects supported by SQLAlchemy are also supported by GX.
+Use the information provided here to connect to source data stored in SQL databases.
+Great Expectations (GX) uses SQLAlchemy to connect to SQL source data, and most of the SQL dialects supported by SQLAlchemy are also supported by GX.
 For more information about the SQL dialects supported by SQLAlchemy, see [Dialects](https://docs.sqlalchemy.org/en/20/dialects/index.html).

 <Tabs
   groupId="connect-sql-source-data"